Social stress

 Social stress is stress that stems from one's relationships with others and from the social environment in general.
 Based on the appraisal theory of emotion, stress arises when a person evaluates a situation as personally relevant and perceives that they do not have the resources to cope or handle the specific situation.

 The activation of social stress does not necessarily have to occur linked to a specific event, the mere idea that the event may occur could trigger it.
 This means that any element that takes a subject out of their personal and intimate environment could become a stressful experience.
-Situation that makes them socially incompetent individuals.
+This situation makes them socially incompetent individuals.

 There are three main categories of social stressors.
 Life events are defined as abrupt, severe life changes that require an individual to adapt quickly (ex. sexual assault, sudden injury).
 Chronic strains are defined as persistent events which require an individual to make adaptations over an extended period of time (ex. divorce, unemployment).
 Daily hassles are defined as minor events that occur, which require adaptation throughout the day (ex. bad traffic, disagreements).
 When stress becomes chronic, one experiences emotional, behavioral, and physiological changes that can put one under greater risk for developing a mental disorder and physical illness.

 Humans are social beings by nature, as they typically have a fundamental need and desire to maintain positive social relationships.
 Thus, they usually find maintaining positive social ties to be beneficial.
 Social relationships can offer nurturance, foster feelings of social inclusion, and lead to reproductive success.
 Anything that disrupts or threatens to disrupt their relationships with others can result in social stress.
 This can include low social status in society or in particular groups, giving a speech, interviewing with potential employers, caring for a child or spouse with a chronic illness, meeting new people at a party, the threat of or actual death of a loved one, divorce, and discrimination.
 Social stress can arise from one's micro-environment (e.g., family ties) and macro-environment (e.g., hierarchical societal structure).
 Social stress is typically the most frequent type of stressor that people experience in their daily lives and affects people more intensely than other types of stressors.